 Georgia I. Hesse was born on the 28 Ranch, Crazy Woman Creek, in the shadow of Wyoming’s Big Horn Mountains.
 As a graduate of Minnesota’s Carleton College, she became a Fulbright scholar in political science at France’s University of Strasbourg.
 The founding travel editor of the San Francisco Examiner (later the Sunday Examiner & Chronicle), Georgia is author and contributor/editor of 13 books, had a radio show on KKHI, and lectures widely.
 She holds France’s Ordre du Mérite and Tunisia’s Chevalier l’Ordre de la République.

 Laurie McAndish King is an award-winning travel writer and photographer.
 Her essays and photos have appeared in Smithsonian magazine, The Kindness of Strangers (Lonely Planet), 30 Days in Italy and The Best Women Travel Writers (Travelers’ Tales), and other literary anthologies.
-Her first book of travel stories, Lost, Kidnapped, Eaten Alive!, was published in August, 2014.
+She has published two collections of travel stories: Lost, Kidnapped, Eaten Alive! and Your Crocodile has Arrived.

 Lakshman Ratnapala is Chairman of Enelar International, a San Francisco-based company providing services on tourism-related issues to governments, airlines and corporate offices of hotel chains.
 Ratnapala is Emeritus President and CEO of PATA.
 A former Sri Lanka Tourism Director for the Americas, he has also served as Chairman of Executive Service Corps of San Francisco, Chairman of Foreign Travel Club of San Francisco and Chairman of International Committee of the American Red Cross Bay Area.